carpentries-incubator/docker-introduction/_extras/guide.md

  is an increasingly important element of their day-to-day work.
-Whether they are writing code or installing, configuring and/or running software to support their research, they will eventually need to deal with the complexities of running software on different platforms, handling complex dependencies and potentially submitting their code and data to repositories to support the reproduction of research outputs by other researchers, or to meet the requirements of publishers or funders.
-Container technologies are a valuable skill for a researcher to help them address these challenges.
+Whether they are writing code or installing, configuring and/or running software to support their research, they will eventually need to deal with the complexities of running software on different platforms, handling complex software dependencies and potentially submitting their code and data to repositories to support the reproduction of research outputs by other researchers, or to meet the requirements of publishers or funders.
+Software container technologies are valuable to help researchers address these challenges.

-- **RSEs:** RSEs - Research Software Engineers - provide software development, training and technical guidance to support the development of reliable, maintainable, sustainable research software.
-They will generally have extensive technical skills but they may not have experience of working with or managing containers.
+- **RSEs:** RSEs -- Research Software Engineers -- provide software development, training and technical guidance to support the development of reliable, maintainable, sustainable research software.
+They will generally have extensive technical skills but they may not have experience of working with or managing software containers.
 In addition to working with researchers to help build and package software, they are likely to be interested in how containers can help to support best practices for the development of research software and aspects such as software deployment.